Catarrh: Clinical relevance

 Because of the human ear's function of regulating the pressure within the head region, catarrh blockage may also cause discomfort during changes in atmospheric pressure.

 Etymology

 The word "catarrh" comes from 15th-century French catarrhe, Latin catarrhus, and Greek καταρρεῖν (katarrhein): kata- meaning "down" and rhein meaning "to flow."
-The Oxford English Dictionary quotes Thomas Bowes' translation of Pierre de la Primaudaye's The [second part of the] French academie (1594): "Sodainely choked by catarrhes, which like to floods of waters, runne downewards."
+The Oxford English Dictionary quotes Thomas Bowes' translation of Pierre de la Primaudaye's The [second part of the] French academic (1594): "Sodainely choked by catarrhs, which like to floods of waters, runner downwards."